harshamalhotra/existingDS-gitlab/.gitlab/issue_templates/Pajamas UI Kit release notes.md

 **Publish release notes:**

-- [ ] Create a [new issue](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/new?issuable_template=Pajamas%20UI%20Kit%20release%20notes) and draft merge request for next milestone's release notes, assigning to a DRI for the release.
+- [ ] Create a [new issue](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/new?issuable_template=Pajamas%20UI%20Kit%20release%20notes) for next milestone's release notes, assigning to a DRI for the release.
 - [ ] Proceed with a maintainer review and merge of the release notes.

 **Wrap up:**